Denton a village in South Norfolk, England

 At the 2024 General Election, Denton was moved from the former South Norfolk parliamentary constituency to the new cross-county constituency of Waveney Valley.

-Our new MP is:
+Our new, Green Party, MP is:

 Adrian Ramsay